Different uses for voting

 “Some Aspects of Elections -- to Fill One Seat or Many” by I. D. Hill, in The Journal of the Royal Statistical Society, Series A (General), 151 part 2, (1988) 243-275.
 Hill briefly examines the most important voting rules; favors Condorcet and STV for 1-seat and many-seat elections respectively.
 He proposes a Condorcet-STV combination intended to prevent eliminating a broadly popular candidate who has few current firsts on the ballots.
 The current Condorcet winner, calculated using the current weights of ballots, is exempt from elimination.
 “It is evident that, for one seat, the method always selects the Condorcet winner if there is one.
 A Condorcet winner is not certain of a seat, however, where there is more than one seat.”
 Thus Hill's rule does not always elect an ensemble of the central Condorcet winner(s) and diverse STV winners.

 “Strategic Voting and Nomination” and “Four Condorcet-Hare Hybrid Methods for single-winner elections” in Voting Matters, upcoming; both by James Green-Armytage.
 The first updates and expands the simulation research of Chamberlin et al, and of Merrill.
-The second examines rules such as LOR1.
+The second examines rules similar to LOR1.

 The Structure of the Election-Generating Universe, by T. Nicolaus Tideman and Florenz Plassmann; 2010.
 Using ballots from hundreds of elections, the authors compared 12 models of electorates and concluded, “Our results suggest that a spatial model describes the structure of the election-generating universe much better than any other model that has been proposed so far, and so well that it may be difficult to find a model whose accuracy is significantly higher.”